NuclearGandhi/technion_second_brain/Technion/MNF1/MNF1_002 Metal Casting.md

 >Permanent mold casting.

 ## Low-Pressure Permanent Casting
-**Low-Pressure permanent mold (LPPM)** casting uses a gas at low pressure ($20$ to $\pu{100kPa}$) to push moltem metal in the mold cavity.
+**Low-Pressure permanent mold (LPPM)** casting uses a gas at low pressure ($20$ to $\pu{100kPa}$) to push molten metal in the mold cavity.
 ![[MNF1_002/Pasted image 20240614105809.png|book|300]]
 >Schematic of the low-pressure permanent mold casting process

-The pressure is applied to the top of the pool of liquid, which forces the molten metal up a refactory pouring tube and finally into the bottom of the mold.
+The pressure is applied to the top of the pool of liquid, which forces the molten metal up a refectory pouring tube and finally into the bottom of the mold.

 ## Die Casting (High-Pressure Casting)
 **Die casting** is a metal casting process that is characterized by forcing molten metal under high pressure into the die cavity at pressures ranging from $0.7$ to $\pu{700MPa}$.
-Typical parts made by die casting include transmission housings, valve bodies, motos, business machine and aplliance components, hands tools, and toys.
+Typical parts made by die casting include transmission housings, valve bodies, motors, business machine and appliance components, hands tools, and toys.
 ![[MNF1_002/Pasted image 20240614114037.png|400]]
 >An engine block with aluminum and magnesium die castings.

+>[!example] Example:
+>What process should I choose for casting a large, simple-shaped component at a low cost?
+>
+>**Answer**:
+>Sand casting would be the best choice due to its low cost and versatility for large components.
+However, be prepared for poorer surface finish and lower dimensional accuracy.

+>[!example] Example:
+What casting process should be used for medium to high volume production with good mechanical properties and controlled solidification?
+>
+>**Answer:**
+>Low pressure permanent mold casting is appropriate for medium to high volume production with good mechanical properties and controlled solidification.
+However, it is limited to relatively simple shapes and involves higher mold costs.